elxecutor/esp32-ota-update/.github/ISSUE_TEMPLATE/bug_report.md

 4. Observe the error

 ## **Expected Behavior**
-A clear and concise description of what you expected to happen in the context of booking and managing lecture halls or tracking student attendance.
+A clear and concise description of what you expected to happen.

 ## **Screenshots/Logs**
 If applicable, add screenshots or relevant logs to help explain the issue.